A Practical Guide on Protecting a Business Idea for Entrepreneurs

 If your idea involves a novel and valuable new invention, process, or technology, it may be eligible for a patent.
 Consulting with a patent attorney can help determine if your invention qualifies for patent protection.

-What should I do if someone steals my business idea?
+What should I do if someone else is using my business idea?

 Get a website or app built super fast for the lowest price on the internet.